CavsUNCGaccount/UNCG-LFG/README.md

 - Member 1: Salvador Macias
 - Member 2: Shreya Jayas

+## To Do
+- Increase font size
+- Modify profile UI to make communities appear at the top achievments below communities
+- Add a timer that displays when your next group session will be
+- Display more groups under community page ie. Groups that will be starting soon
+- Add a game from Carlos library to the app for demo purpose
+- Group messages
+- Display info next to group members ie. gamertag
+- Report functionality
+- Admin functionality

+## Stretch goals
+- Add game feature
+- Discord intergration
+- Notifications

 # Prerequisites
 To run this current version locally, you need: